-This is Rob Zombie's modus operendi in his movies, where finding a character who isn't a violently unlikable jerkass is quite a feat.
+This is Rob Zombie's modus operandi in his movies, where finding a character who isn't a violently unlikable jerkass is quite a feat.

 In the movie North Country, every male actor is portrayed as a complete asshole.
 There are only two decent guys in the movie.
 Almost every other character is an unlikable jerkass to a point where the main character Josey is living in a crapsack world

-In Wreck-It Ralph, the Nicelander Gene is an absolute bully and jerkass to Ralph.
+In Wreck-It Ralph, the Nicelander, Gene, is an absolute stuck-up jerkass and asshole toward Ralph.

-In some ways all of the Nicelanders are (albeit more subtle) versions of this, given the fact that they all treat Ralph horribly (despite knowing that it's just his job), and manipulateNice Guy Felix into excluding Ralph from things (including their game's 30th anniversary party) simply because they don't like him.
+In some ways, all of the Nicelanders are (albeit more subtle) versions of this, given the fact that they all treat Ralph horribly (despite knowing that it's just his job), and manipulateNice Guy Felix into excluding Ralph from their activities (including their game's 30th anniversary party), simply because they don't like him (for whatever reason).